-PATTERN ECOLOGY is a collaborative meta-work with multi-instrumentalist/composer Kristina Dutton.
-Pattern ecology is an exploration of questions in the intersection of art and science, with a focus on sound, ecology and social engagement.
-Our work includes composition, field recording, interviews with artists and scientists, and multimedia presentations and events.
+PATTERN ECOLOGY is a collaborative project with multi-instrumentalist/composer Kristina Dutton.
+Together we are exploring topics in the intersection of art and ecology through music composition, field recording, interviews with artists and scientists, and multimedia presentations and events.